highchair/artinruins-com/_property/one-ten-westminster.md

 images:
   - url: one-ten-aerial-render-02.jpg
+    alt: 'A slender but very tall glassy tower surrounded by older, historic architecture in the financial district of downtown Providence'
     caption: 'A very early rendering where the tower was going to be slightly shorter than the Industrial Trust'
-    alt: 'A slender but very tall glassy tower surrounded by older, historic architecture in the financial district of downtown Providence'
+    sizes: '700, 484'
   - url: one-ten-aerial-render-01.jpg
+    sizes: '700, 537'
   - url: one-ten-render-01.jpg
     caption: 'Another rendering, this one with a spire.
 The perspective seems a bit skewed to make it look very tall'
+    sizes: '370, 886'
   - url: one-ten-render-02.jpg
     caption: 'A later rendering at night with dramatic lighting and a taller height'
+    sizes: '360, 898'

 imagescredit: 'Renderings from various sources'
 ---